Need something else?

 • Tax Preparation for free tax filing options for eligible New Yorkers

-The Earned Income Tax Credit (EITC) is a refundable credit that returns Federal, State, and City tax dollars to qualifying families and individuals.
+The Earned Income Tax Credit (EITC) is a refundable credit that returns federal, State, and City tax dollars to qualifying families and individuals.

 EITC also has special rules for: